This section covers the following topics:

 display the certificate chain of the authenticated signer and ask the user whether

-to code signed by that principal.
+or not to grant AllPermission to code signed by that principal.

-Java code that was assigned AllPermission
+Java code that was assigned AllPermission is treated the same as

 system code, meaning it has all the privileges that system code has.
 The user

-can then choose whether or not to grant AllPermission
+can then choose whether or not to grant AllPermission to code signed

 by that principal, and whether such permission should be granted to any code